Control of probability flow in Markov chain Monte Carlo -- Nonreversibility and lifting: Shift in cumulative distribution

 The Gibbs sampler determines the next state as

-where $r\in [0,1]$ is an uniformly (pseudo) random variable.
+where $r\in [0,1]$ is a uniformly (pseudo)-random variable.
 This process satisfies the detailed balance.

-The overrelaxation method~\cite{Adler1981} has been known as one of the best ways to update the Gaussian variables.
-The name ``overrelaxation'' comes from an idea to make the Markov chain to have negative correlation.
-In this method, for generation of a variable from a conditional Gaussian distribution $ P(z_i | \, \cdot \,) \sim N(\mu_i, \sigma_i^2)$, the next state is chosen as $ z'_i = \mu_i + \alpha( z_i - \mu_i ) + \sigma_i \sqrt{ 1 - \alpha^2} \nu$, where $\nu$ is a random variable generated from $N(0,1)$ and $\alpha$ is a parameter ($-1 < \alpha < 1$).
-The extended approach called ordered overrelaxation was also proposed~\cite{Neal1998}; after some candidates are generated and ordered, the next state is chosen on approximately opposite side from the current position.
+The over-relaxation method~\cite{adler_over-relaxation_1981} is known to be one of the best ways to update Gaussian variables.
+The name over-relaxation comes from the idea of making the Markov chain have a negative correlation.
+In this method, for the generation of a variable from a conditional Gaussian distribution $ \pi(z_i | \, \cdot \,) \sim \mathcal{N}(\mu_i, \sigma_i^2)$, the next state is chosen as $ z'_i = \mu_i + \alpha( z_i - \mu_i ) + \sigma_i \sqrt{ 1 - \alpha^2} \nu$, where $\nu$ is a random variable generated from $\mathcal{N}(0,1)$ and $\alpha$ is a parameter ($-1 < \alpha < 1$).
+For more than two Gaussian variables, each variable can be updated sequentially using the conditional distribution, similar to the bivariate Gaussian variables.
+Extending the over-relaxation method to a general distribution is an interesting problem.
+One of the extended approaches, called ordered over-relaxation, was proposed;\cite{neal_suppressing_1998} after some candidates are generated and ordered, the next state is chosen on the approximately opposite side from the current position.